flomesh-io/pipy/CONTRIBUTING.md

 ### Labels

-Issue tracker labels are sorted by category: community, kind, pr, status and topic.
+Issue tracker labels are sorted by category: kind, pr, status and topic.

 #### Kind